rlivingsus/misc/heart.md

 ## New up top

+### 1.11.22 Called UW Medicine
+-Spoke to Aida and she talked to the Pulmonary dept. who said they did not receive a fax
+-Will let Dr. Hoffman know to send fax to 206.598.3621

 ### 12.22.21 Called UW Medicine for referral
 -Called 206.598.4615 which is Pulmonary dept. per Pam.
 Location is 1959 NE Pacific St.?
 -Told Pam that I didn't hear back regarding a Lipid test referral and potential shot
--The notes we're "Lipid clinic referral for rapid advancing coronary disease on maximum medical therapy" -Could not reach Pulmonary dept. so Pam sent a note with my record #U5500229 & Referral #2065983621
+-The notes we're "Lipid clinic referral for rapid advancing coronary disease on maximum medical therapy"
+-Could not reach Pulmonary dept. so Pam sent a note with my record #U5500229 & Referral #2065983621

 ### 12.21.21 Telecon with Lincoln Smith PAC